chennin/python-rift-event-tracker/README.md

 ## Install

+1. Clone the source code via git
-Copy `config.txt.dist` to `config.txt` and customize the values as you like
+2. Copy `config.txt.dist` to `config.txt` and customize the values as you like

-Run `events.py` every minute via cron.
+3. Run `events.py` every minute via cron.

 ## Quick Start Recipe